jesskruse/Mural-Recommendation-API/README.md

 # <span dir="">About</span>

-This API uses data exported from Mural boards to make recommendations for relevant content within a mentoring online platform based on keywords. <span dir="">The MURAL board input information will be accessed by both mentees and mentors participating in the online mentoring program, and the final information structure with extracted keywords and recommended content will be available to the same audience and stored in the mentorship system database.
+This API uses data exported from Mural boards to make recommendations for relevant content within a mentoring online platform based on keywords. <span dir="">The Mural board input information will be accessed by both mentees and mentors participating in the online mentoring program, and the final information structure with extracted keywords and recommended content will be available to the same audience and stored in the mentorship system database.
 Mentees will first respond to the Mural activity called “What’s on your radar” by entering text on sticky notes relevant to each category of wellness.
 The data inputted by the mentee will be exported to CSV format for data organization and analysis to recommend relevant content and tools in the mentoring system to assist the mentorship experience.
 The exported CSV data will be cleaned and organized through Python functions and we will use NLP and text technology to match the keywords in the input with mentorship content to create mentorship activity and resource recommendations that will be displayed to both the mentee and the mentor. </span>

 # <span dir="">Methodology</span>

-* <span dir="">Export the </span>[<span dir="">MURAL board</span>](https://app.mural.co/t/estherhan4738/m/estherhan4738/1683766600872/2b7e849923ec16af977e1559d78fd2c2943cd05e?sender=u51c7066dc5a395f39bbf4188)<span dir=""> as CSV</span>
+* <span dir="">Export the </span>[<span dir="">Mural board</span>](https://app.mural.co/t/estherhan4738/m/estherhan4738/1683766600872/2b7e849923ec16af977e1559d78fd2c2943cd05e?sender=u51c7066dc5a395f39bbf4188)<span dir=""> as CSV</span>
 * <span dir="">Use Python to identify sticky note elements, clean empty data, and use NLP technology to identify and extract verbs and nouns in the sticky note texts.
 Add the extracted words to a dictionary.</span>
 * <span dir="">Use NLP technology and Python to link the works in the student input dictionary to the mentorship article topic dictionary and find the closest match</span>
   * See our [ChatGPT history](https://gitlab.com/imt589_spring23/mural-recommendation-api/-/blob/f16e9daf8083411eafee0d569814c1934de418fb/ChatGPT%20Project%20History) for how we generated a content list with keywords and had Chat GPT match the text to the content keywords.